Patient education: Vasectomy (Beyond the Basics)

 ●A high success rate and low risk of complications

-> Men who are not sure that vasectomy is right for them can consider a number of other contraceptive options.
-(See "Patient information: Birth control; which method is right for me?
-(Beyond the Basics)" and "Patient information: Permanent sterilization procedures for women (Beyond the Basics)".)
+Men who are not sure that vasectomy is right for them can consider a number of other contraceptive options.
+(See "Patient education: Birth control; which method is right for me?
+(Beyond the Basics)" and "Patient education: Permanent sterilization procedures for women (Beyond the Basics)".)

-> VASECTOMY SUCCESS RATES
+VASECTOMY SUCCESS RATES

 Vasectomy is successful in more than 99 percent of men.
 A second method of birth control is necessary until testing is done to confirm that there are no sperm in the semen.